- Clinical science

 - (both acute and chronic)

-- Fulminant colitis; : A condition of severe bowel inflammation that typically causes > 10 stools per day, lower gastrointestinal bleeding, abdominal pain, and abdominal distension.
+- Fulminant colitis; : severe bowel inflammation that typically causes > 10 stools per day, lower gastrointestinal bleeding, abdominal pain, and abdominal distention

 - Risk is not significantly increased in patients with mild UC